harshineeyy/furniture-store-_-decor-den/README.md

 # furniture-store-_-decor-den
-This is my website on furniture store -
+This is my website on furniture store, 'decor den' using html,css, javascript and xamp.